deadshotsb/Synthetic-Image-Generation/README.md

 ## Project Motivation ##

 The Max-min strategy of GAN was very interesting which led me to this project.
+There are two neural networks competing with each other.

 ## Summary of the Result ##